ethereum-optimism/community-hub/src/docs/governance/economics.md

 - Be compensated for their positive contributions without generating direct revenue.
 - Raise capital to bootstrap based on the early potential and promise of their project.

-In the long-term, we expect this mechanism to drive a wide range of pro-social downstream effects, which the Collective can capture and expand upon through frequent experimentation and iteration.
+In the long-term, the Foundation expects this mechanism to drive a wide range of pro-social downstream effects, which the Collective can capture and expand upon through frequent experimentation and iteration.

 ## Value from public goods drives demand for blockspace